Part V, first instalment:

 But as a standalone faith, in one way of looking at things – Buddha doesn’t seem to offer much.
 He didn’t promise to hang around hearing prayers or interceding in events.
 He made no bones about his death meaning that he was leaving us, and so it was up to us to carry on – or indeed not – alone.
 Neither does your own death mean that you now get to hang out with him, no matter how much praise you might have sent his way.
 He isn’t listening, and so also there are no extra points for beautiful devotional music, or any of that fun stuff, it’s just hard grunt work.
 He doesn’t even forgive sins.
 Your kamma is your kamma, and you have to own it – no last-minute divine grace.

-Compared to the other major religions, Buddhism is upside-down.
+Compared to the other major religions, Buddhism could be seen as “upside-down”.
 It’s a “bottom-up” teaching.
 It doesn’t begin with any ultimate truth, such as that the universe exists because a particular entity created it – and therefore also created its rules.
 Speaking as a Buddhist, about to (slightly apprehensively) attempt a concise explanation of our take on how things work, I’m quite envious of that second point.
 It is a very strong argument indeed if you accept the first premise.

 We begin instead with a universal human problem, which requires only observing one’s own experience to confirm, and is perhaps impossible to deny – which is that we aren’t always having a very nice time.
 We suffer.
 There is suffering.
 And we don’t like it.
-So that’s a bulldozer of a first premise – always good to start a conversation on agreement.
+So that’s a bulldozer of a first premise, because it’s hard to disagree – and it’s always good to start a conversation on agreement.
 But where do we go from there?
 First, a bit of backstory:

 “Man alone is born crying, lives complaining, and dies disappointed” – Samuel Johnson

 I find it tempting to think of him as a potential Kardashian-in-the-making at this point, although other Buddhist-types of a more reverential nature may be (have been) scandalised by such a comparison.
 No disrespect is intended – in fact I find it all the more to his credit that he ultimately rejected a purely selfish, shallow and narcissistic existence, that was his for the asking.
-So now perhaps more in Russell Brand territory, to stick with modern reference points [and obviously even much MORE holier, and betterer..].
-This came about due to a series of shocking encounters with reality, when he began to suspect, in his mid-twenties, that there was a lot about life that was being concealed from him.
+So now perhaps more in Russell Brand territory, to stick with tenuous modern reference points [but obviously even much MORE holier].
+This rejection came about due to a series of shocking encounters with reality, when he began to suspect, in his mid-twenties, that there was a lot about life that was being concealed from him.

 [Historical note: even in conventional, practical terms, this turned out to be a good gamble, since the Kosalan kingdom was overthrown and swallowed up by one of its larger neighbours just a few decades later – during Buddha’s lifetime, in fact]